gabrielfurcal/countryAsign/README.md

-# countryAsign
+# countryAssign
-This project is a test of knowledge where you have to create an application where you can asign to the people the country they belong.
+This project is a test of knowledge where you have to create an application where you can assign to the people the country they belong.

 # Structure
 This project is a MVC application with Laravel, a PHP framework and MySQL.